SarveshDhond/Statistical_Analysis/README.md

 ## STEPS TAKEN
 #### Import
 imported the required Python libraries.
 In this case, I imported Pandas, Matplotlib, Numpy, Seaborn, and Sklearn.
-This step also involves loading the data set into a dataframe using pandas.
+This step also involves loading the data set into a data frame using pandas.
 I also went ahead and checked data types for all columns before I began the next step.
 #### Data Wrangling
 This step involves cleaning or scrubbing data.
-I started this step by removing columns Id and Unnamed : as these were not purposeful for further use.
+I started this step by removing columns Id and Unnamed: as these were not purposeful for further use.
 Then, I checked for missing values and replaced those missing values with mean values.
 #### Exploratory data analysis
 I started this step by checking for outliers which can negatively affect by data.
 I created a boxplot to see if there are any outliers existing in regards to waterfront and price.
 I also used a scatterplot to see if there was any positive or negative correlation between the square feet of the house and the price.
 #### Model development